“The trail is the thing, not the thrill of the trail. Travel too fast and you’ll miss what you’re travelling for”.

 - Let me reiterate that what you pay is what you get.
 You choose for a budget accommodation then expect those mentioned above inconveniences.

 - But if you venture for more comfortable and relaxing trip on board you may upgrade to cabin or suite accommodation.
 Sure you have the luxury and the privacy on your entire trip.

 - Meals are not free unless stated on your ticket.
 Meals serve are often local dish of various taste and style, first class dining offers better meal experience suitable for tourist and well to do passengers .
-On-board stores offers snacks, sodas, and instant noodles for much higher priced.
+On-board stores offers snacks, sodas, instant coffee, and more choices of instant noodles.

 What to bring on-board